henryhoenig/race_louisville_traffic_stops/README.md

 ## Considering an officer's race in outcomes

-* While, Black and Asian officers were more likely to search a Black motorist than one of another race.
+* White, Black and Asian officers were more likely to search a Black motorist than one of another race.
 &nbsp;
 &nbsp;
 * Latino officers searched white motorists the most often, followed by Latinos.